fdupoux/fsarchiver/website/content/changelog/_index.md

   * Don't fail when e2fsck returns 1 in extfs_mkfs() since it means the filesystem has been fixed
   * Extended options (stride and stripe_width), max_mount_count, check_interval are now preserved for ext{2,3,4}
   * Display the percentage of the operation which has been completed when verbose >= 1 (sort of progress bar)
-  * Display information about physical disks as well as partitions in "fsarchiver probe <mode>"
+  * Display information about physical disks as well as partitions in `fsarchiver probe <mode>`
   * Fixed bug with archive splitting: the split size was sometimes incorrect due to an integer overflow
-  * Added option "--exclude/-e <pattern>" to exclude files/dirs.
+  * Added option `--exclude/-e <pattern>` to exclude files/dirs.
 It works for both archiving and extracting.
   * Added support for long options (--option) using getopt_long
   * Removed the dependency on "which" to find the path to a program
   * Accept all libgcrypt versions >= 1.2.4 at runtime in gcry_check_version